 The City Administrator shall have the authority to transfer funds between personnel accounts, and between non-personnel accounts within a department.
 The City Administrator shall have the authority to transfer funds allocated to personnel accounts to non-personnel accounts within a department provided that cumulative transfers within one fiscal year do not exceed 5% of the original personnel account allocation of that department.
 The City Administrator shall have the authority to transfer funds from non-personnel accounts to personnel accounts within a department.
-The City Administrator shall have the authority to transfer funds allocated to personnel accounts to non-personnel accounts if the transfer is required to meet the conditions of or maximize the funding derived from a grant that has been approved by the City Council.
+The City Administrator shall have the authority to transfer funds from non-personnel accounts to personnel accounts within a department.
+The City Administrator shall have the authority to transfer funds allocated to personnel accounts if the transfer is required to meet the conditions of or maximize the funding derived from a grant that has been approved by the City Council.
 For the purposes of this section accounts for the provision of temporary personnel services shall be considered personnel accounts.